-Before starting your dog on an exercise program, you’ll want to make sure he’s healthy enough for more than a stroll around the neighborhood.
+Before starting your dog on an exercise program, you’ll want to make sure they are healthy enough for more than a stroll around the neighborhood.
 Have your veterinarian perform a full physical exam, especially if one hasn’t been done within the past three to six months, to ensure your best friend has no underlying health concerns or limitations that could undermine weight management efforts.
-Your veterinarian can also tailor an exercise plan for your dog that considers his medical conditions or limitations (if any) and athleticism.
+Your veterinarian can also tailor an exercise plan for your dog that considers their medical conditions or limitations (if any) and athleticism.

 Feeding the right amount of a balanced, calorie-controlled food is just as important to safe, healthy weight loss as exercise.
 So in addition to increased activity, your veterinarian may recommend a weight management dog food, such as Diamond CARE Weight Management Formula for Adult Dogs.

 As with people, there’s no one-size-fits-all exercise plan for weight loss.
-The best type and amount of exercise for your dog will vary with his age, breed, current fitness level and general health.
+The best type and amount of exercise for your dog will vary with their age, breed, current fitness level and general health.
 However, there is one exercise that both you and your dog can benefit from immediately and that most veterinarians will recommend as part of a weight management program: multiple walks outdoors every day.
 Walking is an ideal exercise because it puts less stress on joints than running, jogging or playing fetch.